-This is a great way to see what percentage of people are returning to your website after leaving.
-It also shows you which devices are most likely to access your site.
+This is a great way to see what percentage of people are returning to your website after having visited before.
+It also shows you which devices your visitors were on when they visited your site.

-Next, you can check out which countries are visiting your site the most.
+Next, you can check out which countries your visitors are from.
 You’ll also see which websites are referring people to your site the most.

-You can click on the View All Countries Report or View All Referral Sources to get a more comprehensive list.
-When you do this, you’ll be asked to sign into your Google Analytics account.
+You can click on the View Countries Report or View All Referral Sources buttons to get the full list.
+When you do this, you’ll be asked to sign in to your Google Analytics account.

-You’ll then be taken to the right report in Google Analytics to get additional data.
+You’ll then be taken to the correct report in Google Analytics to get additional data.

 For our example, we’ll look at the countries report:

-Here you’ll see a map view of site visitors and a list of top countries.
+Here, you’ll see a graph of site visitors and a table below of top countries.
 You can also get data like: